PabloSilva12/software_arch_a1/README.md

-# Assignement 1
+# Assignment 3

-This is the code for the assignment 1 of the course software architecture.
+This is the code for the assignment 3 of the course software architecture.
 The application is containerized using Docker and Docker Compose.

 ## Report

-Link to google drive: [Report]https://docs.google.com/document/d/1xbG_9fGG-n2w6ibhZuWz8iuyWyR-8N3GVGZpllFud8Y/edit?usp=sharing
+Link to google drive: [Report] https://docs.google.com/document/d/1-YAgeN7pZHTizsOCwmjUrvDcMj4giBkZ9AYvvMNJYtg/edit?usp=sharing

 ## Prerequisites